That-Sasha/edid-builder/README.md

 EDIDs
 -----

-[Read about EDIDs here](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data#EDID_1.4_data_format), essentially they are data structures of 128 bytes. edid.S defines assembly to build them as Carsten Emde originally created for the Linux kernel.
+[Read about EDIDs here](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data#EDID_1.4_data_format), essentially they are data structures of 128 bytes.
+Parts of the default config are based on edid.S from the linux kernel originally created by Carsten Emde.